Hyperia macrocephala

 Hyperia macrocephala is a species of zooplankton, an amphipod in the family Hyperiidae.
+They have been found living inside Desmonema glaciale.

 Etymology

 The name Hyperia macrocephala comes from the Latin "large head".

 Description

 This species can grow to 29 mm.
 The head of Hyperia macrocephala is shorter than the combined length of the first two pereonites.
 Specimens that are large and mature have CX IV that are pointed and laterally projecting.
 The P III-IV have many short, non-uniform setae on ART 5 and 6.
 The P V-VII are naked, and have a short cluster of setae apparently on only on the anterodistal margins of ART 2 of P V and VII.
 There are sharply pointed posterodistal corners on the epimeral plates.
 There is a strongly convex shape to the posterior margin of the epimera III.
 The UR is quite thin, the telson being fairly short in length.

 Distribution

 This species is found in the South Atlantic Ocean and around almost the entire coast of the Antarctic Ocean.